moontide/WeChatBotEngine/doc/ReadMe.Chinglish.md

 	</dd>
 	<dt><strong>ShellCommand</strong>: A bot execute shell command</dt>
 	<dd>
 		Accept command line from text message, run it, return the result of command.
-Example: <code>cmd ls -l /bin/</code>
+Example: <code>/cmd ls -l /bin/</code>
 		<br/>
 		<img src='https://github.com/moontide/WeChatBotEngine/raw/master/doc/img/bot-shell-command.png'/>
 	</dd>
 	<dt><strong>MakeFriend</strong>: A MakeFriend agent bot</dt>
-	<dd>In chat room, use <code>addme</code> command to send a request of MakeFriend to the command issuer.
+	<dd>In chat room, use <code>/addme</code> command to send a request of MakeFriend to the command issuer.
 		<br/>
 		<img src='https://github.com/moontide/WeChatBotEngine/raw/master/doc/img/bot-make-friend-addme.png'/>
 		<br/>
 		When a request of MakeFriend message is received, automatically accept the request according a keyword/password.
 	</dd>
 	<dt><strong>Manager</strong>: A remote manager bot</dt>
 	<dd>This is just a reimplementation of some console commands, to let you manage bot engine if you are not in front of your computer.
-Currently, the following commands are implemented: LoadBot, UnloadBot, ListBots (everyone can use this command), LogLevel (View or Set log level)。
+Currently, the following commands are implemented: /LoadBot, /UnloadBot, /ListBots (everyone can use this command), /LogLevel (View or Set log level), /Invite (Invite a contact to a chat room), /Kick (Kick a member from chat room, Kick operation works only if you're the administrator of that room)。
 		<br/>
 		<img src='https://github.com/moontide/WeChatBotEngine/raw/master/doc/img/bot-manager.png'/>
 	</dd>
-	<dt><strong>SimpleAddressBook</strong>: A simple address book bot for WeChat group chat</dt>
+	<dt><strong>SimpleAddressBook</strong>: A simple address book bot for WeChat chat room</dt>
 	<dd>
-		This is a simple address book bot for WeChat [group chat / chat room] relied on MySQL database.
-It will query the database according the group nickname and return the contact information of the specified contact name.
-Example: send <code>sab Alice</code> in chat room <code>My Company 1</code> will return contact information of <code>Alice</code> of <code>My Company 1</code> address book.
+		This is a simple address book bot which relied on MySQL database for WeChat chat room.
+It will query the database according the room nickname and return the contact information of the specified contact name.
+Example: send <code>/sab Alice</code> in chat room <code>My Company 1</code> will return contact information of <code>Alice</code> of <code>My Company 1</code> address book.
 		<br/>
 		<img src='https://github.com/moontide/WeChatBotEngine/raw/master/doc/img/bot-simple-address-book.png'/>
 	</dd>